LinusGro/MentorPi_ris/README.md

 - `isolate_unreachable_cells_and_trim.py`marks unreachable cells in the maze with `(1111)` and trims the maze, if all outer cells in a row/column are non-reachable
 - `draw_ascii_maze.py` draws a maze in ascii-style in the console
 - `plot_maze.py`generates a plot of the maze
+- `test_maze_functions.py` gives an example on how to use the functions

 ## Example maze